 9 Types of Google Ads – Which Is Right for You?

-You’ve seen the standard text ad that shows at the top of the Google results page when you type a query into the search bar.
+You’ve seen the ad that shows up at the top of the Google results page when you type a query into the search bar.
 These are called “text ads” and are the cornerstone of the Google Search Network.
 They can be very effective and are essential to many businesses’ marketing mix.
-However, what about all the other ad formats Google offers?
+But what about all the other ad formats Google offers?
 What if you’re a retailer marketing your inventory?
 What if you’re trying to get customers to download your app?

 Which type of ad is best to maximize your marketing efforts?
 Let’s find out.